 Some known issues here:

-- We skipped the “Undo” feature that exists in the iOS sample project, instead, we have the “Clear” button to clear all the drawing once.
+- We skipped the “Undo” feature that exists in the iOS sample project.
+Instead, we have a “Clear” button to clear all the drawing at once.

 - The drawn outline may not “stay” on the object if the camera keeps moving around.
 This is due to the hardcoded z-space for the drawing object.
-A possible fix may be using RayCast to determine where to place the Z position.
+A possible fix may be using RayCast to determine where to place the Z position at.

-- There is a lag after both devices joining a channel to start the video streaming.
+- There is a small lag after both devices joining a channel to start the video streaming.

 - Video recording of the app (through iOS controls or desktop Quicktime Player) causes longer lags.

-There is definitely plenty room of improvement here.
+There are definitely plenty room of improvement here.
 And the multi camera solution for AR screen sharing is not the only valid approach.
-Please let me know if there is any suggestion or even better — make a Pull Request of your modification on Github – it will be very welcomed!
+Please let me know if there is any suggestion or even better — make a Pull Request of your modification on GitHub will be the most welcomed!